Techtonica/curriculum/databases/installing-postgresql.md

 #### Step 1: Install Homebrew

-In techtonica we already installed [Homebrew](/dev-tools/command-line-interface.md#installing-homebrew), if not follow the [instruction on Homebrew site](https://brew.sh/)
+Previously we have installed [Homebrew](/dev-tools/command-line-interface.md#installing-homebrew), if not follow the [instruction on Homebrew site](https://brew.sh/)

-Lets run the following two commands to make sure that Homebrew installation is healthy, and up to date:
+Run the following two commands to make sure that Homebrew installation is healthy, and up to date:

 ```bash
  brew doctor